full story walkthrough

 Old Survivor is the name of a tree in Dr. Aurelia Reinhardt Redwood Regional Park, in Oakland, California.
 The tree is about 470 years old, and it's the last remaining old growth redwood in the Oakland Hills.
 The area was logged heavily from 1845-1860, then again from 1906 until 1916, when the park was purchased by Oakland to preserve the remaining redwoods.

 This piece is written from the perspective of Old Survivor.
 It starts with some growth and reaching up, until its neighbors are logged (mm.
 29-36).
 Then growing back, somber and reflective but hopeful, then there's logging again (mm.
 153-170), and growing back again.
-If it’s about anything, I think this piece might be about how grief or loss or trauma can change a person, or a community.
+I think this piece is about how grief or loss or trauma can change a person, or a community.

 1-7: Old Survivor first beginning to grow, reaching up, waking up, stretching.

 8-21: Building into stronger growth, variations on the initial theme in m.
 8, which is the primary musical material in my mind, especially the 3 rising scalar notes in a row.

 21-28: More growth, Old Survivor and the other trees rising up to a great height.

 29-37: Many of Old Survivor's neighbors in the forest are logged.

 38-67: Tender new growth in the forest, rebirth.
 Things are growing back, it's a little melancholy and reflective but hopeful.